-- In all criminal cases in which the defendant is found guilty or in which a plea of guilty or of nolo contendere is entered and in which the trial judge court after imposing sentence further provides that the execution of the sentence shall be suspended, such provision shall not have the effect of placing the defendant on probation as provided in this article. - 2038 42-8-40. - 2039 (a) Except as provided in subsection (b) of this Code section, all All reports, files, records, 2040 and papers information of whatever kind relative to the state-wide probation system 2041 supervision of probationers and parolees are declared to be confidential and shall be 2042 available only to the probation system officials, and to the judge handling a particular case.
-2043 They, the Board of Community Supervision, DCS, the Department of Corrections, the 2044 Department of Juvenile Justice, and the State Board of Pardons and Paroles, as appropriate.
-2045 Such reports, files, records, and information shall not be subject to process of subpoena-2046 However, the commissioner; provided, however, that the commissioner of community - 2048 (b) Supervision records of the State Board of Pardons and Paroles may be made available 2049 to officials employed with the state-wide probation system, provided that the same shall 2050 remain confidential and not available to any other person or subject to subpoena unless 2051 declassified by the State Board of Pardons and Paroles.
+- In all criminal cases in which the defendant is found guilty or in which a plea of guilty or of nolo contendere is entered and in which the trial judge court after imposing sentence further provides that the execution of the sentence shall be suspended, such provision shall not have the effect of placing the defendant on probation as provided in this article. - 2038 42-8-40. - 2039 (a) Except as provided in subsection (b) of this Code section, all All reports, files, records, - and papers information of whatever kind relative to the state-wide probation system - 2041 supervision of probationers and parolees are declared to be confidential and shall be - available only to the probation system officials, and to the judge handling a particular case. - 2043 They, the Board of Community Supervision, DCS, the Department of Corrections, the - 2044 Department of Juvenile Justice, and the State Board of Pardons and Paroles, as appropriate. - 2045 Such reports, files, records, and information shall not be subject to process of subpoena- - 2046 However, the commissioner; provided, however, that the commissioner of community - 2047 supervision may by written order declassify any such records. - 2048 (b) Supervision records of the State Board of Pardons and Paroles may be made available - 2049 to officials employed with the state-wide probation system, provided that the same shall - 2050 remain confidential and not available to any other person or subject to subpoena unless - 2051 declassified by the State Board of Pardons and Paroles. - 2052 42-8-41. - All state and local departments, agencies, boards, bureaus, commissions, and committees - shall cooperate with the probation officials officers.